.Net core set up

 The migration was relatively straightforward, helped partly by the fact that we didn’t have any custom CMS interfaces or form fields to try and port over.
 Kentico has kept the Xperience API interfaces familiar, and most of them required just a smaller tweak rather than a total rewrite.

 Content migration was a breeze for a site of this scale, using the beautiful new CMS interface written in React.
 To say that the interface is faster is an understatement!
 We stuck to manually porting our content over for this one, but Kentico is building a promising-looking feature for larger-scale content migrations, and its open source.

 A huge draw towards previous versions of Xperience for us here at Ridgeway has been the ability to extend the built-in functionality.
-With a range of clients operating in completely different industries with massively varying business requirements, the ability to extend out-of-the-box functionality provided by the CMS is a key requirement for us.
+With a range of clients operating in completely different industries with massively varying business requirements, the ability to extend out-of-the-box functionality provided by the CMS to meet their digital experience is a key requirement for us.
 We were pleased to hear that Xperience by Kentico is being built completely from the ground up with this level of extensibility at the forefront.